This site is intended only for U.S. Healthcare Providers

 SELECT IMPORTANT SAFETY INFORMATION

-Cardiac Arrhythmias: Cardiac arrhythmias occurred in patients who received Jaypirca.
-In a clinical trial of 593 patients with hematologic malignancies, atrial fibrillation or flutter were reported in 3.2% of Jaypirca-treated patients, with Grade 3 or 4 atrial fibrillation or flutter in 1.5%.
-Other serious cardiac arrhythmias such as supraventricular tachycardia and cardiac arrest occurred (0.5%).
+Cardiac Arrhythmias: Cardiac arrhythmias occurred in patients taking Jaypirca.
+Across clinical trials, atrial fibrillation or flutter were reported in 3.4% of Jaypirca-treated patients, with Grade 3 or 4 atrial fibrillation or flutter in 1.6%.
+Other serious cardiac arrhythmias such as supraventricular tachycardia and cardiac arrest occurred (0.4%).
 Patients with cardiac risk factors may be at increased risk.
-Monitor for signs and symptoms of arrhythmias and reduce dose, temporarily withhold, or permanently discontinue Jaypirca, based on severity.
+Monitor and manage signs and symptoms of arrhythmias and reduce dose, temporarily withhold, or permanently discontinue Jaypirca, based on severity.

 In patients with R/R MCL previously treated with a BTKi